ManuGeorge96/docker_secured_private_registry/README.md

 ## About

 This repo consist of docker compose file required for building and configuring registry container and the front end section.
 Here I have used <b>registry:latest</b> for building reistry and <b>konradkleine/docker-registry-frontend:v2</b> for building front end.
-Bith te containers are secured with HTTPS encryption, aso the registry part is secured with password.
+Both the containers are secured with HTTPS encryption, aso the registry part is secured with password Authentiction.
 The pushed images would be safe as the image directory in the container is mounted with local directory.

 ## Services Created